 Verity is a ceramic artist who responds to subjects surrounding people, history and places.
 By creating slab built works she captures feelings, moods, atmospheres and a sense of place.
 The forms Verity creates are contemplative, using clay as a medium for drawing and monoprinting.
 It is important to Verity that the form of her work is integral to the subject she is responding to.
-That surface and form work together to create a successful and harmonious composition.
+That surface and form work together to create a harmonious composition.

 Verity has won numerous awards including the Guldagergaard Network Award, 2015, which enabled her to complete a ceramics residency at Guldagergaard, International Ceramic Research Centre, Denmark.
 She was also awarded the Manchester Craft and Design Centre Graduate Award which allowed her a three month solo exhibition at the centre from February - May 2016.